Best men’s shirts 2022: The finest casual and formal options for every occasion

 The best men’s shirts fit like a glove and won’t go out of fashion in five minutes.
 But with so many options, finding one that ticks all the boxes can be a challenge.
 Many cheaper men’s shirts are poorly made and won’t stand the test of time, while some premium options are severely overpriced simply because they’re from designer labels.

-A selection of quality shirts is integral to a well-stocked wardrobe.
-Shirts are right up there with jeans, T-shirts and knitwear regarding their wardrobe-staple status.
+A selection of quality shirts is integral to a well-stocked wardrobe; shirts are right up there with jeans, T-shirts and knitwear when it comes to wardrobe-staple status.
 We’re talking about one of the oldest garments in the world.
 Something that men have been wearing for centuries.
 And when something is that deeply embedded in the pantheon of menswear, it’s well worth getting right.

 With that in mind, we’ve pulled together some of the best men’s shirts to buy in 2022.
 They’re all shirts that are of exceptional value or have made their mark on menswear.
 Whether you’re looking for a flannel to see you through the winter or a luxury dress shirt straight from Jermyn Street, you’ll find it right here.